 Types of Jobs for Speech-Language Pathologists in Utah

-In partnership with Infogroup®, the US Department of Labor reported that 332 home health service providers in Utah employed speech-language pathologists in 2016.
-The greatest numbers of these employers were located in Salt Lake City:
+The US Department of Labor reports that 332 home health service providers in Utah employ speech-language pathologists.
+The greatest numbers of these employers are located in Salt Lake City:

 Additional employers include outpatient clinics such as the ones shown below: